ngorski9/TopoA/README.md

 ### Basic Usage

 - TopoA currently can only compress 3D scalar fields in VTK image format (.vti) or RAW binary format.
+RAW binary scalar fields should be little endian in column-major (Fortran) order.

 - The default format for output data is raw binary format.
 However, you can output to VTK image format (.vti) using the ```-vtk``` flag.
 Doing so produces slower decompression times.